 - He once hit himself in the face with his own microphone after shaking someone's hand, which prompted Jeff Gerstmann to say, "THAT'S WHAT YOU GET FOR NOT GIVING RESPECT!"

-- He reckons that Raphael (who is cool but rude) is the best Teenage Mutant Ninja Turtle, but everybody knows that it is Michelangelo (as he is,by all accounts, a party dude).
+- He reckons that Raphael (who is cool but rude) is the best Teenage Mutant Ninja Turtle.

 - He has seen 94 episodes of the Persona 4 Endurance Run starting with episode 50

-- Rich moderated both Giant Bomb PAX Panels and named the second one, 2009's "Giant Bomb Re-Reunion Tour: Tour Legit Tour Quit"
+- Rich moderated the first two Giant Bomb PAX Prime Panels and named the second one, 2009's "Giant Bomb Re-Reunion Tour: Tour Legit Tour Quit"

 - According to an episode of the HotSpot, Rich was a tester for the original beta of XBOX Live.